Zurc/lasaldelavida/episodio5-learning.md

 I didn't wanted to change my child styles because that component it's used in other places on the app and it woulded break the layout there

-So the solution was to create a specific file (I've named it overrides.scss) where the selector was the parent component tag name and within that CSS selector block just the minimal selectors to make my changes possible
+So the solution was to create a specific file (I've named it overrides.scss) where the selector was the parent component tag name and within that CSS selector block just the minimal selectors to make my changes possible.
+In my case I had to include the `adp-other` class because the child component `gvf-checkbox-tag` was used elsewhere on the same parent component (app-alert-definition-form)

 ```scss
 app-alert-definition-form {